ullas-jain/ullas-jain.github.io/_posts/2021-06-24-writing-custom-lint-in-android.md

 classes: wide
 ---

-Let’s say your app uses glide for loading images.
-Upon recently, you have stumbled upon the newer library coil.
-Coil is lightweight, easy to use, and entirely written in kotlin.
-You have decided to adapt coil and migrate the usages of glide to coil.
+Let’s say your app uses [glide](https://github.com/bumptech/glide) for loading images.
+Upon recently, you have stumbled upon the newer library `coil`.
+[Coil](https://github.com/coil-kt/coil) is lightweight, easy to use, and entirely written in kotlin.
+You have decided to adapt coil and **migrate the usages of glide to coil.**

 So, instead of migrating all the usages in one go, you can take a stepwise action.
 You can show lint warnings on the usages of glide.
 Migration can be considered as the next step.

-For today’s blog, let’s look at android/sunflower which uses glide for loading images.
+For today’s blog, let’s look at `android/sunflower` which uses glide for loading images.
 We’ll show lint warnings for the glide usages.

 ## Basics on lint.